shubhamg20/Neural-style-transfer/README.md

    it needs further hyperparameter tuning or if needed you can increase the diversity of your dataset for modelling better feature extractor

 2. **Usage:**
-   Incorporate the scratch-trained model into your Kaggle notebook by using the provided functions in the 'scratch_model.py' file.
+   Incorporate the ('scratch_trained.ipynb') model into your Kaggle notebook by using the provided functions in the 'scratch_model.py' file.

 ## Other Approaches